VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Credits or rebates of housing charges are not given to the Student when maintenance or pest control is being done to the student room, suite, or townhouse.
 The Student may be moved to an available vacancy in on-campus housing either on a temporary basis or permanent basis.
 Students who are reassigned on a permanent basis are required to pay the cost of the assigned space.

-College custodial staff members are responsible for cleaning community bathrooms in traditional residence halls.
+University custodial staff members are responsible for cleaning community bathrooms in traditional residence halls.
 Students residing in suite-style housing or townhouses are responsible for maintaining their own bathroom areas.

-SUNY Oswego’s Residence Life and Housing staff members and programs support student success by connecting students to critical campus resources, by facilitating their transition to and through college, and by offering support for students during times of challenge.
+SUNY Oswego’s Residence Life and Housing staff members and programs support student success by connecting students to critical campus resources, by facilitating their transition to and through University, and by offering support for students during times of challenge.
 Therefore, all full-time undergraduate students are required to live in SUNY Oswego residences, (subsequently referred to as “on-campus”), as described below:

 First-year students